 The DEER Center is currently on hiatus and will reopen in Fall, 2013.

 The Center for Driving Evaluation, Education, and Research (D.E.E.R.
 Center) is located in the Health Professions Building on the campus of Central Michigan University in Mount Pleasant, Mich.
 The D.E.E.R.
-Center is a part of the College of Humanities, Social, and Behavioral Sciences and a component of the in the Herbert H. and Grace A Dow College of Health Professions.
+Center is a part of the College of Humanities, Social, and Behavioral Sciences and a component of the Carls Center for Clinical Care and Education in the Herbert H. and Grace A Dow College of Health Professions.

 The mission of the D.E.E.R.
 Center is to provide clinical services to evaluate cognitive fitness to drive, to provide education to improve driver safety, and to conduct research on driver safety.